hopsoft/ellington/README.md

 ## Goals

-- Provide a nomenclature simple enough to be shared by engineering and the business team.
+- Provide a consistent nomenclature thats simple enough to be shared by engineering and the business team.
-- Establish constraints to ensure that complex projects are easy to manage, develop, and maintain.
+- Establish constraints which ensure complex projects are easy to manage, develop, and maintain.

 ## Lexicon